krkn-chaos/krkn/docs/pvc_scenario.md

 ### PVC scenario
-Scenario to fill up a given PersistenVolumeClaim by creating a temp file of a given size from a pod that has the volume mounted in the given path.
+Scenario to fill up a given PersistenVolumeClaim by creating a temp file on the PVC from a pod associated with it.
 The purpose of this scenario is to fill up a volume to understand faults cause by the application using this volume.

 ##### Sample scenario config
 ```
 pvc_scenario:
-  pod_name: pod_name                 # Name of the pod with the PVC linked to
+  pvc_name: <pvc_name>          # Name of the target PVC
-  namespace: namespace_name          # Namespace where the pod is
+  namespace: <namespace_name>   # Namespace where the PVC is
-  mount_path: /path/to/pvc           # Path to the PVC in the default container pod
-  file_size: 1024                    # Size of the file to be created in the PVC (block size is 1K)
+  fill_percentage: 50           # Target percentage to fill up the cluster, value must be higher than current percentage, valid values are between 0 and 99
   duration: 60                  # Duration in seconds for the fault
 ```

 ##### Steps
+ - Get the `pod_name` where the PVC is mounted
+ - Get the `mount_path` where the PVC is mounted in the pod
+ - Get the PVC capacity and current used capacity
+ - Calculate file size to fill the PVC to the target `fill_percentage`
  - Connect to the `pod_name`
- - Change directory to the `mount_path`
- - Create a temp file `kraken.tmp` with random on the `mount_path`:
+ - Create a temp file `kraken.tmp` with random data on the `mount_path`:
-    - `dd bs=1024 count=$file_size </dev/urandom >kraken.tmp`
+    - `dd bs=1024 count=$file_size </dev/urandom > /mount_path/kraken.tmp`
  - Wait for the `duration` time
  - Remove the temp file created:
     - `rm kraken.tmp`